-Suspension is made by the dean on advice from the College of Pharmacy and Pharmaceutical Sciences Academic Performance Committee, which reviews the performance of all students periodically.
+Suspension from the College of Pharmacy and Pharmaceutical Sciences (CPPS) may occur after review of academic performance by the Academic Performance Committee (APC).
 Suspension is from the University.
 The period of suspension is at least one semester, exclusive of the summer terms.
-A student who is suspended must petition the dean for readmission, in writing (with a copy to the associate dean for student affairs), at least five weeks prior to the beginning of the semester to which the petition is directed.
+A student who is suspended may appeal the APC decision to the dean.
+A student who serves the suspension must petition for readmission, in writing, at least five weeks prior to the beginning of the semester to which the petition is directed.
 If the petition is accepted, the college will determine the conditions under which the student will be permitted to re-enroll.
 If a student is readmitted and does not perform satisfactorily, permanent dismissal from the College of Pharmacy and Pharmaceutical Sciences may result.
 A student who is on academic or disciplinary probation or suspension will be required to relinquish the duties of any office in the College of Pharmacy and Pharmaceutical Sciences organizations until the student is in "good academic standing," as defined below.